VISION

 MISSION

-2. To provide moral, ethical and value based education for social welfare.
+2. To provide moral, ethical and value-based education for social welfare.

 3. To promote spirit of innovation and creativity among faculty members and students.